-Cartilage is a firm yet flexible tissue found throughout the body including in the throat, in joints and in certain structures such as the external ear and nose.
-Much softer than bone, cartilage falls into three broad categories: hyaline cartilage, elastic cartilage, and fibro cartilage.
+Cartilage is a firm yet flexible tissue found throughout the body including in the throat, in joints, and in certain structures such as the external ear and nose.
+Much softer than bone, cartilage falls into three broad categories: hyaline cartilage, elastic cartilage, and fibrocartilage.
 Ever found yourself asking: what is cartilage?
 If so, you’re right where you need to be!
-Let’s discuss the function anf different types of cartilage.
+Let’s discuss the function and different types of cartilage.

 What is Cartilage?